Last updated on October 28, 2025

 3. You are not receiving any support from the office that helps citizens living in Norway, e.g., social benefits, etc.

-4. You have completed the Norwegian language requirements, e.g., complete 240 hours of Norwegian language from an official school, social studies course, etc. In addition, you have passed such tests.
+4. You have completed the Norwegian language requirements, e.g., completed 240 hours of Norwegian language from an official school, social studies course, etc. In addition, you have passed such tests.

 5. You haven’t committed any crimes during your time in Norway.